Department of Technology Intern Training Program

-The intern training program is a program that the Department of Technology offers to Sophomores and Juniors to come and learn about what the Department of Technology does.
-The program generally runs after school two days a week and the students are taught about networking, Windows desktop and server operating system installations, as well as software installation for the software used in the Auburn School District.
-Interns are taught troubleshooting and problem resolution and get very good experience in hands-on troubleshooting.
+The intern training program is offered to sophomores and juniors to come and learn about the work of the Department of Technology.
+The program generally runs after school two days a week each spring semester.
+Interns are taught about networking, Windows desktop and server operating system installations, and software installation for the software used in the Auburn School District.
+Interns are also instructed in troubleshooting and problem resolution and get very good hands-on experience.

-Once the semester of training is over, those interns that are interested and that performed well in the program, are generally offered an opportunity to work for the district over the summer.
-Summer work acts as a 2-month trial for the interns to be offered a potential after-school job during the upcoming school year.
-Many of the interns that have gone through the program have been very successful in getting jobs both during and after college.
+Once the semester of training is over, those interns who are interested and performed well in the program are generally offered an opportunity to work for the district over the summer.
+Summer work acts as a 2-month trial for interns to be offered a potential after-school job during the following school year.
+Many of the interns who have completed the program have been very successful in securing related jobs both during and after college.
 Click on Intern Program Participants to see the names of previous interns.

 Applications are generally due during the first two weeks of January, as interviews are held toward the end of the month.
-Any interested students are strongly encouraged to apply.
+All interested students are strongly encouraged to apply.